LassoSoft/LassoGuide/lasso_guide_source/operations/authentication.rst

 possible when starting up.

 A :type:`security_registry` object can be created with zero parameters.
 When created, it will open a connection to the security database.
-A :type:`security_registry` object must be closed once it is no longer required.
+The object must be closed once it is no longer required.

 .. method:: security_initialize()